EmilianoBruni/fastify-mongoose-plugin/README.md

   console.log(fastify.mongoose.Account); // Any models declared are available here });

-require("fastify-mongoose-driver").decorator(); // Returns the decorator pointer, useful for using mongoose in seperate files
+decorator(); // Returns the decorator pointer, useful for using mongoose in seperate files
 ```

 ## Options